 - You might choose to do some site design by clicking on Appearance > Customize.

 - You can change your free theme by clicking Appearance > Theme—there are lots of great ones.
 If you’d like, you can pay for a Premium WordPress theme, but there’s no hurry on this.
-(I happen to use a premium plugin called Divi for Roostervane.
-It creates beautiful drag and drop design and is great for beginners.)
+(I happen to use a premium plugin called Elementor for Roostervane.
+It creates a beautiful drag-and-drop design and is excellent for beginners.)

 You can do this in any order, but at some point you’ll have to make your blog live by clicking the button on your dashboard.
 You can post first then go live if you’d like.